Skip to main content

 Solution.

-To establish an identity, we will start from one side of the equality and use properties to end up with the expression on the other side of the equality.
+To establish an identity, we will start from one side of the equation and use properties to end up with the expression on the other side of the equation.
 So,

 Example 3.2.10.